qsymmachus/resume/resume.md

 #### Skills

 I'm a versatile engineer who has worked most recently on distributed back-end systems in a variety of domains.
-I aim to be a force multiplier by leading technical design, building strong teams, and collaborating effectively with all kinds of interesting people.
+I aim to be a force multiplier by leading technical design, building strong teams, and collaborating effectively with all kinds of people.

 Here's a representative list of the technologies I've worked with: